stolostron/kui-web-terminal/docs/blog/GetToKnowVisualWebTerminal.md

 In addition to commands that are specific to the Visual Web Terminal, and selected `bash` commands, the following commands are also supported:

-- `kubectl` commands (Or use `k` for even less typing)
+- `kubectl` commands (Or use `k` for even less typing!)
 - `oc` commands
 - `search` commands

 ## Getting started with the Visual Web Terminal

-Access the Visual Web Terminal page by using the Visual Web Terminal icon in the header of the Red Hat Advanced Cluster Management for Kubernetes page.
-The icon looks like a tiny terminal window with a `>` command prompt.
+Access the Visual Web Terminal page by using the Visual Web Terminal icon in the header of the Red Hat Advanced Cluster Management for Kubernetes console.
+The icon resembles a tiny terminal window with a `>` command prompt.

-Click this icon and you are presented with a menu that allows you to launch the page in a new browser tab (best practice) or in the current browser tab.
+Click this icon and you are presented with a menu that allows you to launch the page in a new browser tab (best practice), or in the current browser tab.

+Image 1: Launch animation

 ![Launch diagram](images/VisualWebTerminalLaunch.gif)

 Now that you have the Visual Web Terminal started, wait a few seconds for it to `oc login` to your hub cluster.

-You don't need to worry about downloading and setting up the various command line tools such as `kubectl` or `oc` as they are already included with Visual Web Terminal.
-Don't worry about **KUBECONFIG**.
+You don't need to worry about downloading and setting up the various command line tools such as `kubectl` or `oc`, as they are already included with Visual Web Terminal.
+Additionally, don't worry about **KUBECONFIG**.
 Visual Web Terminal will use your existing credentials you used to login to the Red Hat Advanced Cluster Management for Kubernetes web console.
-You'll receive a.
 You'll receive a **Visual Web Terminal is ready** message when the login and setup is complete.

 ## The basic components

-Now that you have the Visual Web Terminal started, let's take a look at the various areas of the web based terminal session.
+Next, let's take a look at the various component areas of the web based terminal session.

+Image 2: Basics diagram

 ![Basics diagram](images/VisualWebTerminalBasics.png)